Preparing your body for pregnancy

 • Raw seafood, meat and chicken – listeria, salmonella, toxoplasmosis, collform bacteria.

-• Cured food, pates, deli meats and seafood which are salted or smoked – risk of salmonella, toxoplasmosis and listeria.
+• Preserved food, pates, deli meats and seafood which are salted or smoked – risk of salmonella, toxoplasmosis and listeria.

-This is an introduction to preparing your body for pregnancy.
+This is an introduction to preparing your body when you want to get pregnant.
 If you plan your pregnancy ahead you’ll save yourself a lot of headaches and heartaches in the long run.
 And remember it takes two to tango, so make sure your partner is planning with you!